FarisPalayi/Order-summary-component/README.md

   - `git reset --merge` - to reset a merge.
 Like resetting(going back to) a commit, but for merges.
 - Furthermore, I implemented a bunch of best practices that I've heard before like,
   - Don't show a user a button that does not work (UX) <!--! add more if there's any -->
+  - Don't use CSS style related classes to get an element in javascript or in testing.
+Use a prefixed class or other attributes, for eg: `data` attributes.
+(I used a `js-` prefix in this project)

 ### How it's done